MrMidnight7331/Reflector/README.md

 # Reflector
-A quick reverse shell generator made with "Shell Script"
+A quick reverse shell generator made for capture the flags

 ![Example](Assets/Example.png)